darecallad/cpr/README.md

 - **Next.js 15 + React 19** with App Router, strict TypeScript, and Tailwind CSS v4.
 - **Bilingual copy** powered by a lightweight `LanguageProvider` plus a locale toggle in the header.
 - **shadcn UI primitives** (button, card, input, toggle, textarea, label) themed for Waymaker's colors.
+- **Email-enabled forms** with Gmail SMTP integration for booking and contact submissions.
 - **Booking and contact forms** with calendar selection, payment notes, and embedded Google Maps.
 - **Modular sections** for the marketing homepage: hero, courses, testimonials, partners.
 - **SEO Optimized** with comprehensive metadata, structured data, and sitemap.